pfsense/pfsense/README.md

 Before diving into a template, clean it with the supplied cleaner (`clean.sh`).
 This script tries to remove most of the unnecessary element attributes and does a bunch of other replaces which have to be done in every template.

-# Template migration conventions
+# Migration conventions

-All migrated templates are formatted with default [Bootstrap](http://getbootstrap.com/) components.
+All migrated files (in usr/local/www) are formatted with default [Bootstrap](http://getbootstrap.com/) components.
 Custom CSS goes into `usr/www/bootstrap/css/pfSense.css`, but try to keep this to a minimum.

 The Bootstrap grid system is used for defining columns.
 We've chosen the 'small' breakpoint as the default breakpoint to collapse from a horizontal to vertical layout.
 You should define your column widths with `.col-sm-*`, unless there's a good (and documented ;) ) reason to deviate from this default.